kobo/groovyserv/sources/userguide_en.txt

 With -Cenv option of groovyclient, you can pass environment variables of which a name includes the specified substring to groovyserver.
 The values of those variables on the client process are sent to the server process, and the values of same environment variables on the server are set to or overwritten by the passed values.
-This feature is especially useful for tools (e.g. IDE, TextMate) which invoke an external command written by Groovy, and which uses environment variables to pass parameters to the command.
+This feature is especially useful for tools (e.g. IDE, TextMate, Sublime Text 2) which invoke an external command written by Groovy, and which uses environment variables to pass parameters to the command.

 When you specify the option -Cenv-all, all environment variables of the groovyclient process are sent to the groovyserver.
 Additionally with the option -Cenv-exclude, the variables of which a name includes specified substring are excluded.